Allegheny River

-The shallow river has been made navigable upstream from Pittsburgh to East Brady by a series of locks and dams constructed in the early 20th century.
-A 24-mile-long portion of the upper river in Warren and McKean counties of Pennsylvania and Cattaraugus County in New York is the Allegheny Reservoir, created by the erection of the Kinzua Dam in 1965 for flood control.
+This shallow river has been made navigable upstream from Pittsburgh to East Brady by a series of locks and dams that were constructed during the early 20th century.
+A 24-mile-long portion of the upper river in Warren and McKean counties of Pennsylvania and Cattaraugus County in New York forms the Allegheny Reservoir, which was created by the erection of the Kinzua Dam in 1965 for flood control.

-The name of the river comes from one of a number of Delaware/Unami phrases which are homophones of the English name, with varying translations.
+The etymology behind the word "Allegheny" is of unclear pre-Columbian origin and may be derived from one of a number of Delaware/Unami phrases that are homophones of the English name, with varying translations.

 Etymology

 The name Allegheny probably comes from Lenape welhik hane or oolikhanna, which means 'best flowing river of the hills' or 'beautiful stream'.
-There is a Lenape legend of a tribe called "Allegewi" who used to live along the river.
-Hernando de Soto in 1540 and others such as Henry Schoolcraft in subsequent years report the "Allegewi" were the Cherokees.
+There is a Lenape legend of a tribe called "Talligewi" who used to live along the river.
+Frederick Webb Hodge cited Henry Schoolcraft to connect the "Talligewi" to the Cherokee.

 The following account of the origin of the name Allegheny was given in 1780 by Moravian missionary David Zeisberger: "All this land and region, stretching as far as the creeks and waters that flow into the Alleghene the Delawares called Alligewinenk, which means 'a land into which they came from distant parts'.
 The river itself, however, is called Alligewi Sipo.
 The whites have made Alleghene out of this, the Six Nations calling the river the Ohio."

+The Delaware Tribe of Indians gives the Lenape name as Alikehane, "river where footprints can be seen."

-Indians, including the Lenni Lenape and Iroquois, considered the Allegheny and Ohio rivers as the same, as is suggested by a New York State road sign on Interstate 86 that refers to the Allegheny River also as Ohiːyo.
+Native Americans, including the Lenape and Iroquois, considered the Allegheny and Ohio rivers as the same, as is suggested by a New York State road sign on Interstate 86 that refers to the Allegheny River also as Ohiːyo.
 The Geographic Names Information System lists O-hee-yo and O-hi-o as variant names.
 The river is called Ohi:'i:o` (river beautiful) in the Seneca language.
 In New York, areas around the river are often named with the alternate spelling Allegany in reference to the river; for example, the Village of Allegany and Allegany State Park.
 Port Allegany, located along the river in Pennsylvania near the border with New York, also follows this pattern.